anmpahwa/LRP.jl/README.md

 # Location Routing Problem (LRP)

-location routing problem with heterogeneous fleet of multi-route delivery vehicles
+capacitated location routing problem with time-windows with heterogeneous fleet of multi-route delivery vehicles

 Given, a graph `G = (D, C, A)` with set of depots `D` with capacity `d.q`, operational cost `d.πᵒ`, fixed cost `d.πᶠ`, and